 - fixed-rate certainty matters more than draw flexibility

-The best answer is the one that fits your current mortgage, your equity position, and how long you expect to carry the new balance.
+The best answer fits your current mortgage, your equity position, and how long you expect to carry the new balance.